zozzlethena/docs/pages/oTokens.md

 This effectively creates a continuous token sale: instead of giving away tokens for free in regular liquidity mining, we turn incentivization into a continuous token sale with options to:
  - Redeem into liquid FVM with the lowest discount, partially returning extracted value to the protocol;
  - To redeem into locked FVM with the greatest discount, decreasing circulation of FVM and reducing short-term selling pressure;
- - To redeem into LP with a moderate discount and the ability to collect wFTM gained from those who chose option 1
+ - To redeem into LP with a moderate discount and the ability to collect wFTM gained from those who chose option

 ## Conclusion
 The introduction of oFVM is a positive development for the FVM ecosystem. oFVM has the potential to reduce sell pressure on the native FVM token, increase liquidity in the FVM-FTM pool, and offer more sustainable APRs for retail & protocols.

 ## Key terms
+ - oTokens: General term for any token using FVM's Options system.
  - oFVM: A new token that is earned by LPs who provide liquidity to the FVM-FTM pool. oFVM can be redeemed for FVM at a discount, or it can be locked up for a period of time in order to earn veFVM.
  - FVM: The native token of the FVM ecosystem.
  - veFVM: A governance token that allows holders to vote on the distribution of emissions and receive weekly bribes and fees.